alexanderbenadyieu/eu-legal-recommender/docs/METHODOLOGY_recommender.md

 ### 2.3 Categorical Variable Encoding

 In addition to semantic embeddings, our system extracts several categorical features from each document and processes them using appropriate encoding methods.
-Four key categorical variables are considered:
+Six key categorical variables are considered:

 1. **Form**: Type of legal initiative (e.g., Regulation, Directive, Decision)
 2. **Subject Matters**: Multi-valued, reflecting the various thematic areas a document covers as provided by the EU
 3. **EuroVoc Descriptors**: Multi-valued official classification terms from the EU thesaurus
-4. **Author**: Typically multi-valued (often two authors), for example, European Parliament and the Directorate General of Agriculture
+4. **Authors**: Typically multi-valued (often two authors), for example, European Parliament and the Directorate General of Agriculture
+5. **Directory Codes**: Multi-valued classification codes for document categorization
+6. **Responsible Body**: Primary administrative body responsible for the document

-The features that can have multiple values (Subject Matters and EuroVoc Descriptors) are encoded using multi-hot encoding, while the single-valued features (Form) are processed using one-hot encoding.
+The features that can have multiple values (Subject Matters, EuroVoc Descriptors, Authors, and Directory Codes) are encoded using multi-hot encoding, while the single-valued features (Form and Responsible Body) are processed using one-hot encoding.
 These encoded vectors are concatenated to form a comprehensive categorical feature vector that directly complements the document embedding during similarity computations.

 ### 2.4 Client Preference Weighting

-Notably, while Subject Matters and EuroVoc Descriptors directly influence the similarity score through the categorical feature vector, the Form and Author features are treated differently.
-These latter variables can be weighted by the client based on their specific interests.
+Notably, while all categorical features directly influence the similarity score through the categorical feature vector, certain features like Form and Authors can also be weighted by the client based on their specific interests.
 Such weights adjust the final ranking of recommendations without directly impacting the computed similarity, allowing for personalized adjustments that reflect the client's preferences.

+### 2.4.1 Basic Client Preference Application

 The implementation applies client preferences as a bonus to the similarity score: